Nearly a Quarter of Americans Earn Money This Way. Here’s How You Can Too

 According to that Pew study, 14% of Americans earned money online last year by selling used or secondhand goods.

 Decluttr will take your old CDs, DVDs and electronics.
-(Enter PENNY10 at checkout to get an extra 10% for your trade-ins!)

 If you want to take selling online to a different level, stop by garage sales and thrift stores to find items to resell.

 People hate grocery shopping, but you could make money as a Shipt shopper.

 Customers use an app to request groceries.
 You can pick and choose when you want to pick them up for someone grocery and make $15-$22 an hour, according to Shipt — and Destiny Frith, who we spoke to about working with them.

 This is one of our readers’ favorite survey tools.
 Yup, surveys count as one of these digital gigs.